Here are three sentences:

 And another part of me responds, “Yes.
 And your point is?”

-So, just on priors, what are the odds that Card avoided that cultural and generational feature?
+So, just on priors, what are the odds that Card avoided that particular cultural and generational feature?
 Would 50% be fair?
 Just from my observations of my parents’ generation, way too generous.
 20% feels closer to right, and still may be generous.

 So.
 Do I really think the man who wrote Alvin Maker is a racist?
 The man who wrote Magic Street?

-But there are suspicious underlying failures in thinking, which can collectively be called prejudices, that I can’t ignore.
-He doesn’t do well based on priors, and together with the way he pattern matches onto people I know who have stronger-than-average prejudice, the underlying irrationality that Card has shown himself more than capable of can include racism.
+But there are still those suspicious underlying failures in thinking, which can collectively be called prejudices, that I can’t ignore.
+He doesn’t do well based on priors, and together with the way he pattern matches onto people I know who have stronger-than-average prejudice, the underlying irrationality that Card has shown himself more than capable of can easily include racism.

 Alright, let’s look at these again.